arananet/XilinDron/README.md

 Xilindron is a development board for Xilinx CPLD's.
 This board allows to use (9536) VQ44, (9572XL) VQ64 and (9572XL)TQ100.
 This is a work in progress.

+The board is designed to plug on a veroboard (protoboard).

 # Images

 <img src="https://github.com/arananet/XilinDron/blob/master/images/top.png?raw=true">